IrinaBorkina/rsschool-2019Q1-cv/cv.md

 ### EDUCATION
 * *2017 - 2018* - Faculty "graduate education and career guidance", Belarusian State University of transport; Master's degree in Technology and Technology.
 * *2012 - 2017* - Faculty "management of transportation processes", Belarusian State University of transport.
 Qualification: engineer-inspector.
-In Web-programming: (Online courses on HTMLAcademy and Codecademy, the rest is Google, self-education)
+In Web-programming: (Online courses on HTMLAcademy and Codecademy, YouTube-lessons, the rest is Google, self-education)

 ### ENGLISH LEVEL
 A2, but I keep learn English to this day.